Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/Home.md

 # Azure landing zones Terraform module

-The [Azure landing zones Terraform module][terraform-registry-caf-enterprise-scale] provides an opinionated approach for deploying and managing the core platform capabilities of [Cloud Adoption Framework enterprise-scale landing zone architecture][ESLZ-Architecture] using Terraform, with a focus on the central resource hierarchy:
+The [Azure landing zones Terraform module][terraform-registry-caf-enterprise-scale] provides an opinionated approach for deploying and managing the core platform capabilities of [Azure landing zones architecture][ESLZ-Architecture] using Terraform, with a focus on the central resource hierarchy:

 ![Enterprise-scale Landing Zone Architecture][TFAES-Overview]